WE ARE CLOSED MAY 4-5 for the DAFFODIL FESTIVAL. Come see us at our table.

 Research: We are open to researchers at our Museum & History Center, 41 West Main Street, during our regular office hours (Tuesdays, Wednesdays, Thursdays, Fridays and Saturdays) by appointment only.
 To schedule your research visit, please call at least 24 hours in advance.
 203-639-1913.

-Tours: Beginning Saturday March 2, 2024 our new exhibit, We’ve Come A Long Way…Maybe: The Changing Role of Women in Meriden Since 1900 opens to the public.
+Tours: , We’ve Come A Long Way…Maybe: The Changing Role of Women in Meriden Since 1900 is now open to the public.
 Individuals and small groups may come any time the museum is open as indicated above.
 We do ask you to please schedule your visit by calling 203-639-1913 if your group is larger than 8.
-We will be open for this exhibit on the first Sunday of April and May from 11-3 in addition to our regular hours.
+The exhibit will close on June 9th.

 Lecture Series: Join us on the 4th Thursday of the month for our regularly scheduled lecture series at 6:30 pm.